Chinko

 Chinko, also known as Chinko Nature Reserve and the Chinko Project Area, is a protected area in the Central African Republic.
 The nonprofit conservation organization African Parks began managing Chinko in partnership with the government of the Central African Republic in December 2014.

 Description and terrain

-Chinko is a 5.9 million hectare (or nearly 7,000 square miles) protected area in the southeastern part of the Central African Republic, managed by the nonprofit conservation organization African Parks as part of a fifty-year public–private partnership with the Ministry of Water, Forest, Hunting and Fishing.
+Chinko is a 5.9 e6ha protected area in the southeastern part of the Central African Republic, managed by the nonprofit conservation organization African Parks as part of a fifty-year public–private partnership with the Ministry of Water, Forest, Hunting and Fishing.
 African Parks began managing Chinko in December 2014, becoming the eighth park to be included in the organization's management portfolio.
 David Simpson, who co-founded the project, serves as the park's manager.

 Chinko is located on a volcanic plateau, 2000 ft above sea level.
 Rain and other freshwater sources are plentiful, and Precambrian bedrock erosion has created a layer of alluvial soil, allowing abundant and diverse wildlife to disperse throughout the region.
 The park has been described having uncommon geology, plentiful water, and a role as a "diversifying agent".